 You will be working in a team of science, engineering and business students to analyse the current capabilities of space instrumentation, space platforms and datalink.
 You are asked to determine what the next steps should be in instrument development but also in overall space system design in getting the data.

-What opportunities do laser communication, Geo positioning systems, satellite IOT systems and other market developments offer for commercial business cases?
+What opportunities are there for commercial business cases and what do the developments in laser communication, Geo positioning systems, satellite IOT systems and other market developments offer?

 Since about 10 years space has entered a new era which many dub the commercial spaceflight era.
 Commercial space is no longer limited to the domain of launching and communication satellites.
 New companies are now creating commercial business or government service programmes in cargo flight and Earth observation.
 With a new increased interest in lunar exploration and even Mars, companies are looking into opportunities for providing services to government programmes and even full commercial programmes but the business case is sometimes difficult to build.